Primary Navigation Mobile

 • Spray jet means you use more

-According to Polar, this de-icer not only works well in breaking down the ice on your windscreen, but it also helps free up locks and mirrors as well.
+According to Quebec, this de-icer not only works well in breaking down the ice on your windscreen, but it also helps free up locks and mirrors as well.
 Once applied, breaking the ice down further should be a breeze if you have to use a scraper afterwards.

 It only works in temperatures up to -20°C, which will be an issue if you live somewhere really cold.
 But for the majority of UK motorists, you shouldn't worry about it.